Online Learning-Enhanced High Order Adaptive Safety Control: Learning-enhanced High-order Adaptive Control Barrier Functions

-In practice, a gradient-based optimization tool, such as PyTorch, can be employed to solve the above optimization problem efficiently.
+In practice, a gradient-based optimization tool, such as PyTorch, can be employed to solve the above optimization.

-Our algorithm can also be used in offline mode.
-In offline mode, we collect state-control data by operating the vehicle using the HOCBF safety controller for a certain duration.
+Our algorithm supports offline pre-training.
+In offline mode, we collect state-control data by using the HOCBF safety controller.
 We pre-train the neural network to approximate the residual dynamics using all the data collected and deploy the NODE-HO-aCBF controller with the learned $\hat{d}_{\boldsymbol{\theta}}(\mathbf{x})$.